 - Too good to be true.
 Scams often advertise great benefits or items at unbelievably low prices.

 - Strange web address.
 The link from the advertisement appears genuine but when you click it, it redirects you to untrustworthy and, oftentimes, dangerous domains.

 - No customer reviews.
-Be wary shopping pages that are very new, selling products at very low prices and have no (or fake) customer reviews.
+Be wary of shopping pages that are very new, selling products at very low prices, and have no (or fake) customer reviews.

 - No contacts or store policies.
 Be wary of websites that provide no contacts, privacy /returns policies, or terms and conditions of use.